 If you have things to liquidate, liquidate them.
 Do not think about the past - you are no longer there.
 Just liquidate them.
 Bring that cash into your future.

 You do not have to sell something before buying that special piece.
-Sell it when it sells; - get that special item, now.
+It will sell when it sells; - get that special item, when it's available.

 There are two aspects: First, you have the golden promise of seeing some swords in hand.